-Goal Responsible f To provide leadership, represent members and build organisational Information flow to mobe informed of all issu Administration Check membership lis basis.
-Maintain a note Make yourself known Does everyone on the Assemble an NZNO r , Staff meetings Notice boards Delegates badge New staff orientati Collective Agreement (CA) Have a reasonable kr Recruitment Encourage all to join I induction meetings will Education Equip yourself.
-As a c participate in the NZN Organising Ensure members' vo your wits about you. around and get memb Work committee Meet regularly with ot Stop work meetings Hold regular meetings NZNO business.
-Publicity Ensure NZNO has a p on them.
-Posters and NZNO information se Speak up Lead the way at unior to your employer and Report serious incidents to NZNO Contact NZNO imme incident likely to resul Nursing Council, ACC needs to notify our ins legal advice and supp or embers on your job and organisers.
-NZNO needs to ues and problems that arise in your workplace.
+Goal Responsible for To provide leadership, represent members and build organisational Information flow to members on your job and organisers.
+NZNO needs to be informed of all issues and problems that arise in your workplace.
+Administration Check membership list details are correct for members on a regular basis.
+Maintain a notebook of issues on the job.
+Make yourself known Does everyone on the job know that you are the NZNO delegate?
+Assemble an NZNO resource file for work area.
+Use: Staff meetings .
+Notice boards Delegates badge .
+New staff orientation Collective Agreement (CA) Have a reasonable knowledge of your CA and participate in negotiations.
+Recruitment Encourage all to join NZNO.
+Aim for 100% membership.
+Attend induction meetings where possible.
+Education Equip yourself.
+As a delegate you will be expected to attend and participate in the NZNO delegate training programme.
+Organising Ensure members' voices are heard in decisions that affect them.
+Keep your wits about you.
+Always be on the lookout for issues to organise around and get members involved.
+Work committee Meet regularly with other delegates.
+Stop work meetings Hold regular meetings with members to keep them informed of NZNO business.
+Publicity Ensure NZNO has a presence and notice boards have NZNO information on them.
+Posters and leaflets are available from your local office.
+Take all NZNO information sent to you to work for members to read and discuss.
+Speak up Lead the way at union meetings.
+Always keep in mind that you are equal to your employer and that you are the spokesperson for the collective.
+Report serious incidents to NZNO Contact NZNO immediately on 0800 28 38 48 if you hear of a serious incident likely to result in a formal investigation, involving the Coroner, Nursing Council, ACC or Health and Disability Commissioner.
+NZNO needs to notify our insurers for indemnity cover.
+Members need access to legal advice and support.